Addika1630/metta-task/task/REPORT.md

    machine learning techniques.
 The task is to segment developers based on their PR performance and predict future developer's behaviors.
 Key performance metrics like merge time, review time, review_cycles_count and pickup time are the features used to assess each developer's workflow.

+   **Clustering Approach: K-Means**
+   The first major part of this model is to segment developers into clusters based on their performance metrics.
+For this, we utilized K-Means Clustering, a popular unsupervised learning technique.
+Here's why it was selected:
+   - Unsupervised Learning: Since developers' performance labels (good, average, poor) are not available beforehand, an unsupervised learning approach was necessary.
+     K-Means helps group similar performance behaviors together.

+   - Simplicity & Efficiency: K-Means is a simple and efficient algorithm to segment developers based on continuous variables like merge time, review time, and pickup time.
+It's computationally lightweight compared to more complex models.

+   - Interpretability: K-Means provides an easy-to-understand outcome, where developers can be classified into distinct clusters.
+These clusters represent different performance patterns, making it easier for decision-makers to interpret the results.